tomcohen13/AI-Squid-Game/README.md

 ## Preface and Learning Objectives

-In this (super exciting) project, we will use Adverserial AI to defeat a strategic opponent at a mind game.
+In this (super exciting) project, we will use Adversarial AI to defeat a strategic opponent at a mind game.

 ### Learning Objective